shineklbm/vuejs-guide/README.md

 ```

 ### Prevent default submit button action
 The above demo will show an alert, then when you OK button of the click alert button, it will submit the form.
-If you want to this default action you may use "prevent".
+If you want to stop this behavior you may use "prevent".
 Here is the updated code

 ```
   <div id="app">